lindenb/jvarkit/docs/Biostar214299.md

 If two samples share the same group, the read group is AMBIGOUS.
 If the read is unmapped, the read group is UNMAPPED.
 If no sample is affected to a read, the read group will be UNAFFECTED;

+## see also:

+* [https://www.biostars.org/p/283969](https://www.biostars.org/p/283969)  " How to extract reads with a known variant form a bam file"

 ## Example

 the positions file